-115.32 (b) The Albemarle CI reported 110 contractors and volunteers assigned throughout the facility.
+115.32 (b) The Sampson CI reported one contractor and no volunteers assigned throughout the department.
 The level of training received is based on the services they provide and the level of contact they have with Offenders.
 A level one contractor or volunteer, that spends at least five hours a week with an Offender, would receive the same training as the staff.
 Each contractor and volunteer must complete an application and a background check is completed.
 The application consists of the following information: personal information, current employment information, personal identification information, education, emergency contacts, criminal history, and previous institutional experience.
 Each volunteer and contractor are screened through the North Carolina Crime Information Network and the National Crime Information Center.
 All volunteers and contractors complete a screening process, and a badge identification system is conducted that authorizes the volunteer or contractor access to the facility.

-115.32 (c) The auditor spoke with 0 contract staff and 1 volunteer that provided information relating to the training received, handbook notifications, and background questionnaires due to the restrictions associated with COVID-19.
-No contract or volunteer staff were on-site and telephone conversations were arranged.
-The facility volunteer coordinator provided documentation indicating all volunteers have received the PREA pamphlet and signed the notification indicating the volunteer understands the training received.
+115.32 (c) The auditor was unable to speak with contract staff and volunteers that provided information relating to the training received, handbook notifications, and background questionnaires due to the restrictions associated with COVID-19.
+No volunteer staff were on-site and telephone conversations could not be arranged.
+The facility volunteer coordinator provided documentation indicating all volunteers have received the PREA pamphlet and signed the notification indicating the volunteer understands the training received in either 2019 or 2020.
+No volunteer training has been conducted since 2020 due to COVID-19 and all volunteers are required to receive the training prior to having authorization to enter the facility.

 Conclusion: Based on the review of the evidence provided, the facility ensures all volunteers and contractors that have contact with Offenders are trained on their responsibilities under the agency's sexual abuse and sexual harassment prevention, detection, and response policies and procedures.
 The level and type of training is provided to volunteers and contractors based on their level of contact with the Offenders.
 The sample of volunteers and contractors interviewed indicated knowledge regarding the zero-tolerance policy and how to report any incidents.
 The agency maintains documentation confirming that all volunteers and contractors understand the training they have received.
 The volunteer coordinator acknowledges the importance of ensuring all facility databases are updated regarding the training certification.

-Vo corrective action is required regarding this standard.
-0.00
+No corrective action is required regarding this standard.